 The Carmelite community at Aylesford keeps in touch with its many friends and supporters through the quarterly Pilgrims' Newsletter.
 To be added to the mailing list for Pilgrims' Newsletter, please email your contact details to the Newsletter Office by clicking here.
-You can read recent editions of Pilgrims' Newsletter (in PDF format) by clicking on the links below:
+You can read recent editions of Pilgrims' Newsletter (in PDF format) by clicking here

 For a full programme of events click here

 Community Website and Blog

 You can visit the Aylesford Community blog by clicking here.